thoth-tech/documentation/docs/OnTrack/Deployment/Enhanced Authentication/current-and-proposed-authentication-evaluation-5.1.md

 SSO and (supposedly) all concurrent accounts accessed through the single login, a user’s OnTrack account remains logged in and accessible for a period of days (perhaps weeks).
-This security flaw means that the token used to access the OnTrack account first through the Deakin SSO technology continues to be stored within the user’s browser for long periods of time, allowing the OnTrack account to be repeatedly accessed even when the user is not currently signed in to Deakin SSO.
+This security flaw means that the token used to access the OnTrack account first through the Deakin SSO technology continues to be stored within the user’s browser for an extended time period, allowing the OnTrack account to be repeatedly accessed even when the user is not currently signed in to Deakin SSO.
 For cases where the user is on a shared computer, this is a high risk for unfiltered access into the user’s account by other actors.
 Currently, the only method to properly sign out of the OnTrack